--According to the surveys, teachers feel they do not have adequate access to digital devices to adequately integrate technology in the classroom.
+- -According to the surveys, teachers feel they do not have adequate access to digital devices to adequately integrate technology in the classroom.
 By 2015-16, OCS plans to double the number of wireless access points.
 This will allow an increase in the number of devices the network can support.
 The system purchased 3 MacBook Air carts at the beginning of the 2013-14 school year.
 These 3 carts are divided among the 3 schools.
-Even combining the carts, there are not enough of these laptops to support an entire grade level. -Infrastructure is an area that always needs to be updated as we add devices.
-We will continue to place access points in all classrooms in all schools.
+Even combining the carts, there are not enough of these laptops to support an entire grade level. - a.)

-a.)
 Identify the top 1-3 areas of need, and b.) top 1-3 strengths associated with your technology Inventory (fast and easy access to technology); c.)
 Identify the data sources and actual data results that led you to conclude that these are areas of strength and need.

--According to the Transform 2020 teacher survey, teachers in the system are interested in pursuing and/or continuing a 1:1 technology initiative.

--According to the inventory, each school has access to one Macbook Air cart that was purchased in 2013-14.
-Schools may share the carts if they are not being used in the assigned school.

--According to the schools' inventories, 120 TI-NSpire graphing calculators have been purchased by the system or received through AMSTI.
-These ACT approved calculators were purchased so all students will have access to the technology they need when taking the ACT as an 11th grader.

--According to the OCS inventory, OCS houses 70 SmartBoards across the campus, with the majority being found at OES.
-The system has provided multiple training sessions on using the SmartBoard and implementing Smart lessons.

--According to the inventory, the system purchased 140 Chromebooks to implement a 1:1 initiative with our 7th grade students.

--According to the inventory, OES purchased 2 Chromebook carts for classroom use.
+- -According to the Transform 2020 teacher survey, teachers in the system are interested in pursuing and/or continuing a 1:1 technology initiative. - -According to the inventory, each school has access to one Macbook Air cart that was purchased in 2013-14.
+Schools may share the carts if they are not being used in the assigned school. - -According to the schools' inventories, 120 TI-NSpire graphing calculators have been purchased by the system or received through AMSTI.
+These ACT approved calculators were purchased so all students will have access to the technology they need when taking the ACT as an 11th grader. - -According to the OCS inventory, OCS houses 70 SmartBoards across the campus, with the majority being found at OES.
+The system has provided multiple training sessions on using the SmartBoard and implementing Smart lessons. - -According to the inventory, the system purchased 140 Chromebooks to implement a 1:1 initiative with our 7th grade students. - -According to the inventory, OES purchased 2 Chromebook carts for classroom use.

--According to the inventory, 360 Chromebooks were purchased in 2015-16 to expand the 1:1 initiative and 130 Chromebooks were purchased as part of carts for OES.
-A Chromebook cart is available for each grade level, with an additional cart available for checkout. -According to the inventory, OES purchased 16 additional document cameras.
-This allowed all teachers to have their own classroom document camera.
+Page 17

--According to the system budget, there is currently no local or state funding for technology.
-In order to continue with a 1:1 initiative, the system must find a consistent funding source.

--According to the Transform 2020 surveys, teachers feel there are not enough devices.
-The system needs to increase the number of student devices, document cameras, HDMI projectors, and in the high school, the number of SmartBoards in the classrooms.
+- -According to the system budget, there is currently no local or state funding for technology.
+In order to continue with a 1:1 initiative, the system must find a consistent funding source. - -According to the Transform 2020 surveys, teachers feel there are not enough devices.
+The system needs to increase the number of student devices, document cameras, HDMI projectors, and in the high school, the number of SmartBoards in the classrooms. - a.)

-a.)
 Identify the top 1-3 areas of need, and b.) top 1-3 strengths associated with your technology and Student Learning (subject area processes and content; 21st C. skills and dispositions to ensure school, career, and life success); c.)
 Identify the data sources and actual data results that led you to conclude that these are areas of strength and need.

--According to the teacher survey, teachers are interested in learning more about project based and authentic learning. -According to the teacher survey, teachers feel they are able to provide students with multiple types of assessments aligned to content and technology standards.
-The system has implemented the use of Global Scholar for benchmark assessments in grades K-8 in reading and math, and the use of other online progress monitoring assessments to inform teaching and learning. -According to the Spring 2015 survey, middle school teachers' responses showed an increase in the use of technology in most areas associated with student learning and student technology use.
-There was also an increase at OES and OHS, although not as significant as at OMS.
+- -According to the teacher survey, teachers are interested in learning more about project based and authentic learning. - -According to the teacher survey, teachers feel they are able to provide students with multiple types of assessments aligned to content and technology standards.
+The system has implemented the use of Global Scholar for benchmark assessments in grades K-8 in reading and math, and the use of other online progress monitoring assessments to inform teaching and learning.